chris-bc/site/_posts/2015-05-05-router-mod-with-dd-wrt.md

 	<figcaption>Detailed network connection information is available on a Mac by option-clicking the wireless icon</figcaption>
 </figure>

-As you can see, the current connection speed is nearly 900MB/s, so I'm not too worries about testing different combinations of settings at the moment.
+As you can see, the current connection speed is nearly 900MB/s, so I'm not too worried about testing different combinations of settings at the moment.